Tell el-Ajjul gold hoards: Discovery

 During the 1930s, the renowned Egyptologist Sir William Matthews Flinders Petrie led a British archaeological expedition to Tell el-Ajjul, in the expectation that they would discover the remains of an outpost of the Egyptian New Kingdom Empire.
 In 1933, various pieces of gold jewellery were found on the Tell.
 In all, five large deposits were unearthed in several buildings on the mound, including the so-called palace.
 No other site in Israel or Palestine has yielded so many items made in precious metal.
 The British Museum's share of the treasure was purchased in 1949 from Hilda Petrie, the widow of Flinders Petrie.

 Description

 The jewellery from Ajjul was made almost entirely from gold (both sheet and solid), by casting, hammering or pressing.
 It must have belonged to a wealthy elite who benefited from the settlement's location on the trade routes between Egypt and the Middle East.
 Twenty six different types of jewellery have been classified, the principal groups being earrings, circlets, bracelets, beads, Egyptian scarabs and toggle pins.
 Most are plain ornaments cast from solid gold, although some are decorated with minute gold beads by the granulation process.
-A few items are in the form of animals such as falconss and flies but the most impressive objects in the hoard are the Egyptian-style pendants of the deity Astarte and gold diadems with quatrefoil florets.
+A few items are in the form of animals such as falcons and flies but the most impressive objects in the hoard are the Egyptian-style pendants of the deity Astarte and gold diadems with quatrefoil florets.